Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: RWA Modeling

-To characterize a FSS, we need four elements: its number of configurations $q_\text{max}$, its transition probability function $P_s^{\mathrm{q}} (q' | q)$, its jumping probability function $P_s^{\mathrm{t}} (q, \tau)$ for every configuration $q$ and the friction probability function $P_s^{\mathrm{f}} (f | q)$, also for every $q$.
-An example of the friction produced by an RWA modeled with two FSS is shown in Figure~\ref{fig:switching-system}, where its similarity to the examples shown in Figure~\ref{fig:example_ds} can be noted.
+An example of the friction produced by an RWA modeled with two FSS models is shown in Figure~\ref{fig:switching-system}, where its similarity to the examples shown in Figure~\ref{fig:example_ds} can be noted.

-\begin{example}[Short term friction changes] We want to model sudden and short-lived increases of friction.
+\begin{example}[Short-term friction changes] We want to model sudden and short-lived increases of friction.
 This system has two configurations: inactive ($q=0$, no friction increase) and active ($q=1$, increased friction).
 The system stays inactive most of the time, getting activated only for a few steps before jumping back.
 Such behavior have been hypothesized to be caused by accumulations of oil pockets in the RWA bearings \cite{lee_-flight_2015}, and can be modeled with the functions